Boeing 767: Converted freighters

+In addition, Israel Aerospace Industries offers passenger-to-freighter conversion programs named the 767-200BDSF and 767-300BDSF (BEDEK Special Freighter).
+As of February 2022, IAI has converted 100 Boeing 767-300ERs into 767-300BDSFs.

 Military and government

 Versions of the 767 serve in a number of military and government applications, with responsibilities ranging from airborne surveillance and refueling to cargo and VIP transport.
 Several military 767s have been derived from the 767-200ER, the longest-range version of the aircraft.